marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

     best_for: Full focus during study or work & gamification.
 ---

+# Chronically Online: How to Set Limits on Social Media

 ## Why You Need to Limit Social Media in 2025

 Completely quitting social media is unrealistic for many -- especially younger generations.
 Platforms like Instagram or TikTok can be genuinely useful to connect with others, but it's easy to get hooked.
 We've all been there: a friend shares a Reel or YouTube video, taking you into an hour-long rabbit hole of cats dancing to Shakira.
 Can we find balance between being "chronically online" and becoming a buddhist monk?